ibm-cloud-docs/monitoring/config_agent.md

     * SYSDIG_ACCESS_KEY is the ingestion key for the instance.

-    * COLLECTOR_ENDPOINT is the ingestion URL for the region where the monitoring instance is available.
+    * COLLECTOR_ENDPOINT is the public or private ingestion URL for the region where the monitoring instance is available.
+To get an endpoint, see [Collector endpoints](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-endpoints#endpoints_ingestion).

     * TAG_DATA are comma-separated tags that are formatted as *TAG_NAME:TAG_VALUE*.
 You can associate one or more tags to your Sysdig agent.
 For example, *role:serviceX,location:us-south*.